HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 <iframe width="1080" height="660" margin-left="140px" src="//homes.esat.kuleuven.be/~hlamqadd/NAHR/simpleTL.html" ></iframe>

+# How to read the graph?

+Each person's life span is represented by a bar.
+It's shorter if they lived less, longer if they lived longer.
+It gets filled up with years passing by as they "consume" some of it.
+Each bar is annotated with the person's name, gender, and profession if known.

+The structures shown are families.
+Professional and godparenthood links can be toggled using the button in the bottom right corner

+# What can you do with the graph?

 * Toggle the relationship buttons on the bottom right to view other co-existing links

 * Adjust the slider to select a year (The colored squares tell you which years have seen more action)